lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 |  Rule ID  |  DTag |W|0|encoded Bitmap |(MIC Incorrect)
 +---- ... --+- ... -+-+-+----- ... -----+
                        C
 ~~~~
-{: #Fig-ACK-Format1 title='Format of a SCHC ACK for All-1 windows'}
+{: #Fig-All1-ACK-Format title='Format of a SCHC ACK for All-1 windows'}

+The All-1 SCHC ACK header contains a C bit (i.e. MIC checked)
+to indicate if the MIC computed by the receiver matches the MIC transmitted in the All-1 SCHC Fragment.
+If there is a match, the C bit is set to 1.
+If the MICs don't match, the C bit is set to 0 and the Bitmap for the All-1 window follows.

 The Rule ID and Dtag values in the SCHC ACK messages MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
 This allows matching the SCHC ACK and the corresponding SCHC Fragments.